sharpton/shotmap/README.md

 Building a ShotMAP Search Database
 ----------------------------------

-5. Build a reference protein family search database using user-defined parameters if one hasn't already been created.
+Build a reference protein family search database using user-defined parameters if one hasn't already been created.
 This can either be a protein sequence databases similar to a BLAST database or a HMMER v3 HMM database.
 Shotmap also indexes the database in a manner appropriate for the user-defined search algorithm (i.e., runs prerapsearch for rapsearch).
+This is a one-time step, as a
+ShotMAP indexed database can be used in subsequent metagenomic analyses.

+perl $SHOTMAP_LOCAL/scripts/build_shotmap_searchdb.pl -r=</directory/path/to/reference/database> -d=</directory/path/to/search/database>

-ShotMAP Mapping Files
+ShotMAP Metadata Files
 ---------------------

+ShotMAP can accept user defined metadata, which it applies to the statistical tests it ultimately conducts.
+The format requirements are simple:

+1. It is a tab delimited file
+2. The first row is a header row that names each metadata field (no spaces please)
+3. The first column is named Sample.Name and contains the file name corresponding to each metagenomic sample

 Installation
 ------------